FAQs

 No. Never.
 Absolutely not.
 The Soulard CID is a simple 1% sales tax.
 Revenue from the 1% sales tax on all retail, food and beverage sales, based on current sales data, is estimated to be $500,000 annually.
 That’s an added $2.5 million over the next 5 years alone.
 Additionally, revenues from the Soulard CID can be leveraged with grants and City, State and Federal funds to provide even more monies for projects included in the CID plans.

-What does an additional 1% sales tax mean to you?
+What does a 1% sales / use tax mean to you?

 What benefit will I get from the Soulard CID?